The Cat's Table by Michael Ondaatje (2011)

 unrelated stories, flashbacks and flash-forwards - which will bother

 some readers.
-Overall, Micheal as an adult, tells the story of his
+Overall, Michael as an adult, tells the story of his

 voyage by looking back with wonder and appreciation and sometimes regret.